 “Prayer, meditation, connecting beyond oneself.
 You seemed to have the hang of it when you had your eyes closed.
 I didn’t say do what he does, just being in the same space can be nice though.” he smiled and continued on his way.

 Months passed, Rain had come to meditate while Tugid prayed.
-When winter came his patch of sand where he would place his rug remained warm.
+When winter came to the patch of sand where he would place his rug, the spot would remain warm.
 Galloway had collected enchanted sand for him so he could perform his habit.

 The day before spring came after the two had been in peace side by side.
 Tugid turned his head to Rain.